Best Degrees to Get in 2020

 Median pay: $80,379

 Genetic counseling is a new field.
-Since genetic technology and analysis has become more advanced, people are becoming more interested in what kind of inherited diseases might affect their families.
+Since genetic technology and analysis have become more advanced, people are becoming more interested in what kind of inherited diseases might affect their families.
 Because the field is so new, there are relatively few counselors that can help them with their questions.
 Genetic counselors work in hospitals, university medical centers, laboratories, and physician’s offices.

 Students looking to get a career in genetic counseling first need to obtain a bachelor’s degree in a health science-related topic and then apply to a master of science program in genetics or genetic counseling.
 Coursework often includes classes in genetics, public health, patient empathy, and epidemiology.
 Students are also required to have a clinical rotation where they work with clients and patients.
 After graduation, students will then need to obtain certification from the American Board of Genetic Counseling.